 Using the above example, a pre-filled field can be configured to: [default:vlookup, key: "User id", range:"Auto fill parameters!A2:B"], where an existing field called User id will have options ranging from 1 to 6.
 When this field changes, our pre-filled field will change its default value based on the previous value.
 Here is a look at this system in action:

-In the above example, if the range was "Auto fill parameters!A2:C", including the column Color, and values of column Name should be displayed, adding index:2 would achieve this goal.
-If the index is not indicated, the last column of the given range will be used.
+In the image above, if the range was "Auto fill parameters!A2:C", including the column Color, and values of column Name should be displayed, adding index:2 would achieve this goal.
+If no index is indicated, the last column of the range will be used.

 Configuring subquestions in Sheetgo forms is a powerful way to enhance your data collection process.
-By following these steps, you can set up conditional logic to show subquestions based on respondents' answers, making your forms more dynamic and efficient.
+Following these steps, you can set up conditional logic to show subquestions based on respondents' answers, making your forms more dynamic and efficient.

 Need more help?